theianchia/project-kit-cli/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Project Kit
-Project kit is a simple project starter kit that allows you to perform file operations from the command line.
+Project kit is a simple project starter kit that performs basic file operations and bootstraps common development items.
 It is packaged into a gem and can be installed to any system.

 ### Usage
 1. Install missing gem executables